phac-nml/snvphyl-galaxy/docs/evaluation/benchmarking.md

 ## Manuscript datasets

-The datasets from the [SNVPhyl manuscript][] were run on a single machine using the Docker version.
+The datasets from the [SNVPhyl manuscript][] were run on a single machine using the Docker version of the pipeline.
 The following table presents the run times (to go from sequence reads to a phylogeny) and data sizes of each case.

 | Case                  | Number of genomes | Total size of reads (GB) | Runtime (min) |
 |:---------------------:|:-----------------:|:------------------------:|:-------------:|